 Less is More and Even More

 Website design needs to focus on user behaviour.
 With the emergence of social media, people’s browsing habits have changed; they are not the way they were 10 or 20 years ago.
 In those days, everybody browsed websites.
 However, when social media came into the picture, people started browsing social media feeds rather than visiting websites.
 Occasionally, they will click through if they see something interesting.
 Nobody is “visiting websites” anymore!
 We go straight to our point of interest – a specific page or section – gather the information we need and then leave.

 Today, the most important thing to users is whether or not a site can deliver on the promise that has brought them there.
 If your site is clunky, slow, and full of annoying ads or distracting pop-ups, you know what exactly will happen – the users will abandon the site and go back to the social media feed they were on before they landed on your site.
 Sadly, when these users head to the social media feeds, they won’t be coming back to your website.
-The point here is that users don’t want the fancy layouts, flashy effect, pop-ups on website.
+The point here is that users don’t want fancy layouts, flashy effect, pop-ups on the website.
 They want to go straight to the point of THEIR interest – and fast.

 Depending on your business sector and region, chances are that about half of the traffic that visits your website comes from smartphones, even if, in Cambodia, this trend is about to reverse.
 These handheld devices have small screens and your site’s layout and content will be reduced to the essential.
 It is paramount that when you design your website, you emphasize a simple and efficient layout right from the start.

 Websites – today’s business card